imrein/homelab_helm-charts/README.md

 - **Library**: A Helm library with reusable templates for consistent chart development.

 > [!NOTE]
-> I created all of the profiles from the ground up to learn more about puppet.
-These profiles are not perfect and might still have flaws and bad-practices.
+> I created the library charts from the ground up to learn more about kube and helm.
+These are not perfect and might still have flaws and bad-practices.

 ### Apps